Note: FICCI Frames 2020 has been postponed indefinitely

-This year too, from March 4th to 7th, the Federation of Indian Chambers of Commerce and Industry (FICCI) organized their prestigious global convention FICCI FRAMES in Mumbai.
+From March 4th to 7th, 2019, the Federation of Indian Chambers of Commerce and Industry (FICCI) organized their prestigious global convention FICCI FRAMES in Mumbai.
 The event focuses on almost the entire spectrum of the media and entertainment industry.
 It was attended by eminent delegates including industry stakeholders from many nations and government policymakers from India and abroad.

 While inaugurating FICCI FRAMES, the Hon’ble Minister for Information and Broadcasting (MIB) Smriti Irani said that the Indian M&E industry is much more than just naach-gana (song and dance) and it was high time that the industry came forward to articulate the economic value and contribution that it gave to the Indian economy.
 She exhorted the industry to use modern data analytics and technology to arrive at conclusions at the type of content the consumer desired.
 She also emphasized that the answer to the challenges faced by the Indian Media & Entertainment industry lies in the concept of digital India.